QS Best Student Cities ranking: 22nd

-The second best student city in Spain after Barcelona (according to the QS Best Student Cities 2015), Madrid has much to offer as Spain's capital and most populous city, as well as one of Europe's major financial, administrative and cultural centers.
-The city, a tourist magnet with legendary nightlife and gastronomic tradition, ranks joint 39th in the QS Best Student Cities 2015, alongside Helsinki.
+The highest-ranked student city in Spain this year, Madrid has much to offer.
+Spain's capital and most populous city, it’s also one of Europe's major financial, administrative and cultural centers, as well as being a tourist magnet with legendary nightlife and gastronomic traditions.

 Madrid scores well in all of the categories used to compile the QS Best Student Cities, getting its strongest score for “desirability” – a measure of the overall quality of living in the city, including factors such as safety and pollution.
-Madrid also gains a particularly good score for “affordability”, due largely to the low tuition fees at all four ranked universities in Madrid.
-Its highest ranked university is the Universidad Autónoma de Madrid, placed 178th in the QS World University Rankings® 2015/16, making it the second highest-ranked in the country.
+Madrid also gains a particularly good score for “affordability”, due largely to the low tuition fees at all four of the internationally ranked universities in Madrid.
+Its highest ranked university is the Universidad Autónoma de Madrid, at 186th in the QS World University Rankings® 2015/16, making it the second highest-ranked in the country.

 QS ranked universities